 Romance has never been more complicated.
 As entire countries continue to social distance, committed couples are seeing way too much of each other while potential new couples are going on virtual dates and cheersing through their phone screens.
 It’s a bizarre time.

 But those familiar with the trials and tribulations of love know that its complexities are timeless, that you cannot have the soaring highs without the devastating lows.
-Whatever your relationship status may be, we’ve rounded up five films and series that paint realistic, moving portraits of love for you to binge during quarantine.
+Whatever your relationship status may be, we’ve rounded up six films and series that paint realistic, moving portraits of love for you to binge during quarantine.
 Some of these are hilarious, some downright gut-wrenching, but one thing is for sure: none of these end with Meg Ryan and Tom Hanks holding hands on top of the Empire State Building.

 Yup, you guessed it.
 This romance dramedy explores one of the most talked-about modern love issues: monogamy.
 Nele and Gianni have been married for 10 years and are starting to sink into a sexual rut, so they decide to start exploring their boundaries a bit...or a lot.
 When they try sleeping with other people, the usual factors creep in — jealousy, insecurity, trust — inevitably forcing them to take a closer look at each other.
 For anyone who’s grappled with the age-old debate about whether monogamy is realistic or idealistic, this series may not answer your questions, but it’ll certainly give you a sense of what nonmonogamy could look like.